-As mentioned earlier, the National Tree Planting Day in Kenya is celebrated every 21st of April each year.
+National Tree Planting Day in Kenya is celebrated on March 6th of every year.

 The main reason why you should participate in the celebration is solely for Mother Earth which needs healing.
 Too many trees have been cut down, which must be replaced.
 Hence, you must celebrate this day to contribute towards the recovery of our dear Mother Earth.